DFE-Digital/find-information-about-academies-and-trusts/docs/getting-started.md

 For more information on running and debugging Playwright tests it is worth familiarising yourself with the Playwright docs on [debugging](https://playwright.dev/docs/debug) and [command line flags](https://playwright.dev/docs/test-cli).

 ## Supercharge your dev environment

+### Set up continuous testing

+We recommend setting Rider to run unit tests on save, for fast feedback on changes.

+- Go to Settings -> Plugins and check that `dotCover` is enabled
+- Go to Settings -> Build, Execution, Deployment -> Unit Testing -> Continuous Testing and select 'Automatically start tests in continuous testing sessions on **Save**'
+- Go to or open a Unit Tests session (Tests -> Create New Session), open the 'Continuous testing modes' menu and select 'Run all tests'

 ### Analyse test coverage